bcole808/wp-social-metrics-tracker/src/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Added uninstall.php to delete all traces of this plugin if un-installed through WordPress.

 = 1.2.5 =
-Fixed a bug where social scores were not being updated.
+* Fixed a bug where social scores were not being updated.

 = 1.2.4 =
-Important bug fix for ranking of posts.
+* Important bug fix for ranking of posts.

 = 1.2.3 =
 * Fixed bar width when displaying a widget on the admin Dashboard.